-Other (expense), net, was \$(0.4) million for the three months ended March 31, 2022, compared to less than \$(0.1) million for the three months ended March 31, 2021.
-The change is primarily due to interest expense related to the Term Loan Agreement, which was entered into in the fourth quarter of 2021.
+Other (expense), net, was \$(0.7) million for the nine months ended September 30, 2022, compared to less than \$0.1 million for the nine months ended September 30, 2021.
+The change is primarily due to interest expense paid related to our Term Loan Agreement, which we entered into in the fourth quarter of 2021 and foreign currency losses recognized during the period.